- Toucan Toco can authenticate users in two manners:

 The token is signed server-side using the HMAC-SHA256 algorithm with a highly secured secret of 40 characters.
 This secret is specific for each of our clients.
-This ensures that if the secret of one of our client is compromised, the rest of our clients remains safe.
+This ensures that if the secret of one of our clients is compromised, the rest of our clients remain safe.

-Permissions are defined by user group, per small app.
-These permissions act like masks on the data rows available in the small app: it’s a query that will be executed along each query that users tries to execute:
+Permissions are defined by user group, per small-app.
+These permissions act like masks on the data rows available in the small-app: it’s a query that will be executed along with each query that users execute:

-Example: If a user group ‘A’ has the permission:
+Example: If user group ‘A’ has the permission:

 permissions: data: entity: 'A'